 Stay stafe!
 The Irish weather forecast predicts the west coast will experience the brunt of Storm Lorenzo’s arrival.

+Irish weather can make people wonder if Ireland is safe to visit.
 As tropical storm Lorenzo hurtles towards Ireland at a rapid speed of 70Km/h, the Irish weather forecast strongly advises people to stay safe.

 Weather experts at Met Eireann have issued a Status Orange wind warning for counties Mayo, Galway, Clare, Limerick and Kerry.